MP Estate Planning UK

 Income Tax Considerations

-It’s also important to note that the trustees are responsible for reporting the trust’s income to HMRC and paying any tax due.
-This involves completing a self-assessment tax return, which can be complex.
-Therefore, seeking professional advice is often beneficial to navigate these requirements efficiently.
+Trustees are responsible for reporting the trust’s income to HMRC and paying any tax due.
+This involves completing an SA900 trust tax return annually.
+Given the complexity, seeking professional advice is often beneficial to ensure compliance and minimise unnecessary tax liabilities.

 Capital Gains Tax and Trusts

-For more information on how capital gains tax applies to inherited property, you can visit our detailed guide on Inheritance Tax and Capital Gains Tax on Inherited.
+For more information on how capital gains tax applies to inherited property, you can visit our detailed guide on inheritance tax and capital gains tax on inherited property.
 This resource provides valuable insights into navigating the complexities of CGT in the context of trusts and estate planning.

 Inheritance Tax Regulations